2-Morita Equivalent Condensable Algebras and Domain Walls in 2+1D Topological Orders: Proof of Main Results

 In the language of topological orders, Theorem \ref{thm:pull_open} tells us any stable gapped domain wall in $\CC$ can be 'pulled open'.
 On the other hand, by Lemma \ref{lem:2-Morita_E2_alg_to_lag_alg}, any fused domain wall whose inner part is obtained by condensation, is stable.
 See section \ref{section:outlook} for more discussions on the criterion of gapped domain wall stability.
+Or to say, we classify all simple 1-codimensional defects of a 2+1D topological order through 2-codimensional condensations.

-Theorem \ref{thm:pull_open} can be futher generalized to any stable gapped domain wall between 2d topological orders $\CC$ and $\CD$.
+Theorem \ref{thm:pull_open} can be further generalized to any stable gapped domain wall between 2d topological orders $\CC$ and $\CD$.
 See Generalization \ref{sec:generalize}.